 Trash and Recycling Cans

-This one is simple: don’t let your trash or recycling pile up in your house for more than a week.
+This one is simple: Don’t let your trash or recycling pile up in your house for more than a week.
 In addition to your kitchen trash bins, do a sweep of wastepaper baskets in each room as well.
-If you tend to forget to take it out, leave it in front of the door so you can’t miss it.Continue to 7 of 9 below.
+If you tend to forget to take the garbage out, leave it in front of the door so you can’t miss it next time you head outside.

 The entryway to your home is one common area where stuff is often allowed to pile up.
 Prevent the pile of shoes, coats, bags, etc., from growing too large by regularly returning everything to its proper place.